JackJoeng/NYC-Parking-Violations-Analysis/README.md

 1. Top 5 Most Frequent Violations
 ![Pie_Chart](/Phase_3/image/pie.png)

-The pie chart only consist data of the top 5 most frequent violations, which are No Standing-Day/Time Limits, Insp.
+The pie chart only consists the data of the top 5 most frequent violations, which are No Standing-Day/Time Limits, Insp.
 Sticker-Expired/Missing, No Parking-Day/Time Limits, No Parking-Street Cleaning, and Fail to Display MUNI Meter RECPT.
 From the chart, we know that No Parking-Street Cleaning is the most frequent violation, which makes 30.78% of the five.

 #### Heatmap
 2. Top 10 Plates Ranked by No. of Violations